Where's Magufuli? Tanzanian leader's absence fuels health concern

-NAIROBI (Reuters) - Tanzania’s main opposition leader has demanded information on the health of President John Magufuli whose recent absence from public view has brought speculation he is receiving medical treatment abroad.
+NAIROBI (Reuters) - Tanzania’s main opposition leader has demanded information on the health of President John Magufuli, a COVID-19 sceptic whose absence from public view in recent days brought speculation he was receiving medical treatment abroad.

-Social media commentators and Tanzania’s opposition have suggested Magufuli, Africa’s most prominent COVID-19 sceptic, may have the virus, but there was no official confirmation.
+There was no official statement on Magufuli’s health.
+His director of communications Gerson Msigwa and government spokesman Hassan Abbas did not respond to Reuters messages left seeking comment.

-Media speculation was rife too: Kenyan daily The Nation quoted unnamed political and diplomatic sources as saying “the leader of an African country who has not appeared in public for nearly two weeks” had been on a ventilator in Nairobi with COVID-19.
+The Nation newspaper in neighbouring Kenya reported that an African leader who had not been seen in public for nearly two weeks was being treated for COVID-19 on a ventilator at Nairobi Hospital, a private hospital in the Kenyan capital.

 “The president’s wellbeing is a matter of grave public concern.
 What’s it with Magufuli that we don’t deserve to know?”, opposition leader Tundu Lissu said in a tweet late on Tuesday as rumours flew on Tanzania’s social media.